-- Be admitted to Wright State University as a matriculated (degree-seeking) student by February 15th of their senior year of high school.
+- Be admitted to Wright State University as a matriculated (degree-seeking) student by May 1, 2021 of their senior year of high school

 - Students applying for the direct admit from high school pathway should submit an Intent to Enroll form to the College of Nursing and Health by that application deadline.

 - Submit copies of transcripts with the application from all colleges previously attended as well as the HESI results scores (when required).